- Home

 References

 - [1]Lawnise Methodology (v1.1).
-Findings are drawn from a single-month capture in which high-intent insurance questions were put to a set of public AI systems, and each answer about Malaysia's PIDM/TIPS protection scheme was checked against PIDM's own official page.
-Each featured finding was true-positive verified — quote-grounded in the AI's full response and confirmed against the published record — before publication.
-PIDM and TIPS are named and cited; individual insurers are unnamed by research design.
-Reported as directional patterns, not a ranking of AI systems.
-Underlying evidence and result identifiers are retained internally for audit and right-to-reply. https://www.lawnise.com/trust-index/methodology/v1#main
+Findings in this barometer are drawn from a single-month capture in which high-intent questions about Malaysian insurance were put to a set of public AI systems, and each featured finding was checked against the published fact: the regulator's own complaint-process page, or the public scheme's own official page.
+Each featured finding was true-positive verified, quote-grounded in the AI's full response and confirmed against a dated official-source capture, before publication.
+The reviewed examples were selected for diversity, not drawn as a random or complete sample, so no frequency or completeness claim is made.
+Reported as findings, not a ranking of AI systems.
+Insurer and takaful-operator names are withheld from public surfaces; the public schemes and regulators are named.
+The underlying evidence and result identifiers are retained internally for audit and right-to-reply. https://www.lawnise.com/trust-index/methodology/v1#main